TechSourcer/Recruiting-Stuff/README.md

 ## Recruiting-Stuff

+++ Under Construction ++

-This is all about Recruiting and Sourcing topics!
+This is all about recruiting and sourcing!
 Suggestions, ideas and comments are welcome!

-I created this also for my teammates since I am also giving inhouse courses in Sourcing.
-So that was the decision to make it also public to share my knowledge about sourcing and recruiting, so that other people can use it, too!
+I created this also for my teammates since I am also giving inhouse courses in sourcing for our recruiting geeks.
+So that was the decision to make it also public in order to share my knowledge, so that other people can use it, too!

+In the following sections you will find everything what you need for sourcing.

 Note: The usage of any of these resources are at your ownrisk.
 Hence I am not responsible for your safety / compliance / relationship or anything else.

-## Blogs and useful Websites
+## Useful Websites

+Twitter Search
+-

+## 📖 Books

 ## Extensions